handyc/handyc/README.md

 <details><summary>menu item test3</summary>
 <sub><sup><sub><sup><sub><sup><sub><sup><sub><sup><sub><sup><sub><sup><sub><sup>
 <pre>
-   b   b   b   b   b     d   d   d   d   d   d   d   d     b   b   b   b   b b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b
-                      a   a   a   a   a   a   a   a   a
-  c   c   c   c   c     a   a   a   a   a   a   a   a     c   c   c   c   c
-c   c   c   c   c   c     a   a   a   R   L   a   a     c   c   c   c   c   c

 b   b   b   b   b   b     a   a   a   a   a   a   a     b   b   b   b   b   b b   b   b   b   b     a   a   a   a   a   a   a   a     b   b   b   b   b
                       a   a   a   a   a   a   a   a   a